Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 I am well aware that React Native might not be ready for game development just yet.
 I picked it out of curiosity – I wanted to see where the limits of this technology are.

 Nevertheless, React Native has its benefits.
-The main advantage over native solutions is that it's easy to make cross-platform applications for mobile, desktop and web while still having the option to interop native code when necessary.
+The main advantage over native solutions is that it’s easy to make cross-platform applications for mobile, desktop, and web while still having the option to interop native code when necessary.
 It has an established ecosystem, community and is backed by a lot of big companies (industry momentum).

 ### Architecture

-Let's start by analyzing the elements and features that we have in the game.
+Let’s start by analyzing the elements and features that we have in the game.
 We have:
-- a character and a map defined by a background, pipes and coins;
+- a character and a map defined by a background, pipes, and coins;
 - a controller system that hooks to the device accelerometer;
-- a collision system that handles pipes & coins collisions;
+- a collision system that handles pipes and coin collisions;

 #### Game Manager